 If you feel like your child tunes you out until you raise your voice, you’re not alone.
 Every parent hits that wall at some point.
 The key isn’t louder voices or stricter rules; it’s understanding why your child isn’t listening and rebuilding the connection so cooperation happens naturally.
 You don’t have to be stuck in a power battle with a determined two-year-old.
 Here’s how to help your child listen from a place of cooperation, not control.

 If you’re researching Montessori schools or wondering “Is Montessori right for my child?” you’re not alone.
-Many parents explore Montessori education because they want a learning environment that builds independence, confidence, and helps children grow academically.
+Many parents explore Montessori education because they want a learning environment that builds independence and confidence and supports children's academic growth.
 But how do you know if your child will thrive in a Montessori classroom?
 Here are five signs Montessori may be the perfect fit for your child.
-1. Your Child Is Naturally Curious Montessori is built on the idea that children learn best when they follow their interests.
-If your child loves asking questions, experimenting, or exploring how things work, they’ll flourish in a Montessori setting where hands-on materials spark curiosity and discovery.

 Homeschooling gives parents the freedom to create a learning environment that truly works for their children.
 But sometimes that freedom brings doubt and concern—what should you do, and how should you do it?
 Questions naturally arise, such as: Where do you start?
-How will this lead into more advanced learning?
+How will this lead to more advanced learning?
 How do you make sure your child is getting a well-rounded education?
 Here are some simple curriculum ideas to guide you, whether you’re just beginning or looking for fresh ways to spark interest.

 This is a sample text